gutmach/sourcingautomation/README.md

 # sourcingautomation
 some ways to make sourcing workflows more productive

-additional useful ones (bookmarklets) at https://www.recruiting-online.com/bookmarklets
+additional useful ones (as JavaScript bookmarklets you can drag into your bookmarks/favorites bar) at https://www.recruiting-online.com/bookmarklets